MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-setup-locations.md

 However, you can choose to set up just one zone and to organise your warehouse according to bins alone.
 For more information, see [Setting Up Warehouse Management](warehouse-setup-warehouse.md).

+## <a name="default-dimensions-for-locations"></a>Default Dimensions for Locations
+You set default dimensions for a location on the **Location Card** page by choosing **Location**, and then **Dimensions**.
+The location's default dimensions are copied to journals and documents when you specify the location on a line, but you can delete or change the dimension on the line if needed.
+You can require that people specify dimensions for specific locations before they can post an entry.
+You can also include location dimension values in **Default Dimension Priorities** and **Dimension Combinations** for combinations of priority and dimension rules.

 ## <a name="see-also"></a>See Also

 [Manage Inventory](inventory-manage-inventory.md)